jdeluyck/kcoreorg-website/_posts/2006/2006-08-23-running-linux-on-an-acer-travelmate-800-series-laptop.md

 Hardeware: Cambridge Silicon Radio, Ltd - connected to the USB bus.

 Works perfectly with the `bluez` and `hci-usb` modules.
-In fact, if you install <a href="http://linux-hotplug.sourceforge.net/" target="_blank" rel="external">hotplug</a> the driver will be loaded automatically if you press the bluetooth button!
+In fact, if you install [hotplug](http://linux-hotplug.sourceforge.net/) the driver will be loaded automatically if you press the bluetooth button!

-Debian users might want to install the <a href="http://packages.debian.org/bluetooth" target="_blank" rel="external"><code>bluetooth</code></a> package.
+Debian users might want to install the [bluetooth](http://packages.debian.org/bluetooth) package.

-I configured my Palm Tungsten T3 for Bluetooth sync, more info here: <a href="http://howto.pilot-link.org/bluesync/" target="_blank" rel="external">http://howto.pilot-link.org/bluesync/</a>
+I configured my Palm Tungsten T3 for Bluetooth sync, more info here: [http://howto.pilot-link.org/bluesync/](http://howto.pilot-link.org/bluesync/)

 ## FireWire (IEEE 1394)